Ontario Budget Reveals Big Changes to Education Funding

 For parents looking to help with the cost of their child’s post-secondary education, Registered Education Savings Plans (RESP) are still the way to go.
 Unless you have a crystal ball, it’s hard to know which program your child will enroll in or what your family’s income will be.
 RESPs help take out the guesswork by providing your child with the funds he or she needs to help pay for their education.

-Heritage Education Funds is a leading provider of group RESPs.
+Knowledge First Financial is a leading provider of group RESPs.
 Click here for more information on RESPs and other industry news!